mkloubert/go-package-manager/README.md

 loads aliases from `https://raw.githubusercontent.com/mkloubert/go-package-manager/main/aliases.yaml` and merge them with entries in `aliases.yaml` file in `$HOME/.gpm` folder.

-You can also use a local file path as well.
+You can also use a local file path and/or pipe from `STDIN` as well.

 #### Import projects [<a href="#commands-">↑</a>]